cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/06-set-up-local-python-environment.md

 - "You can do this *without* ever using the official ROOT libraries."
 ---

-In this section, we will set up a *local* python environment so that you can easily open and analyze ROOT files.
-This is useful for when you make use of the CMS open data tools to skim some subset of the open data and then copy it to your local laptop, desktop, or perhaps an HPC cluster at your home institution.

-In other words, we will not be using Docker in this section.
-Time to install some new tools!

-## Python

 Python has become the primary analysis language for the majority of HEP experimentalists.
 It has a rich ecosystem that is constantly evolving.
 This is a good thing because it means that improvements and new tools are always being developed, but it can sometimes be a challenge to keep up with the latest and greatest projects! :)

+In this section, we will set up an environment in which you can explore some more modern python tools.
+We'll show you two approaches:

+* Install a *local* python environment on your laptop
+* Make use of a Docker container

+In either case, these tools will allow you to can easily open and analyze ROOT files.
+This is useful for when you make use of the CMS open data tools to skim some subset of the open data and then copy it to your local laptop, desktop, or perhaps an HPC cluster at your home institution.

+# Installing python with Anaconda

 We recommend working with a newer python release, preferably python 3.7 or higher.
 Even if you have a standard python installation (as comes with many Mac computers), we recommend installing